ppy/osu-wiki/news/2023/2023-08-11-osulazer-updates-august-11-2023.md

 - **Gameplay and multiplayer changes.** Offset drift issues should be fixed, per-beatmap offset calibration now applies to all difficulties at once, spinners now spin faster, and there's now a quick toggle for enabling all free mods when selecting maps in multiplayer.
 - **Storyboard rendering fixes when spectating in multiplayer.** Some storyboards would previously render as transparent, which could cause all kinds of jank when spectating.
 Not anymore.
 - **Cyclical selection for overlapping objects in the editor.** This one is easiest understood by example: got a stack of 8 circles, but want to select the 3rd one from the top?
 Just click the stack 3 times.
 This was a feature in the skin editor which has now been ported over.
 - **Major performance improvements on mobile devices.** This is a big one.
-On iOS and Android, performance should be at least *doubled*.
+On iOS (and maybe next release on Android), performance should be at least *doubled*.
 Maybe an app store release isn't far off?

 Do you want to know *everything* about the latest update, even all of those nerdy details we just mentioned?
 Well you are in luck, the full list of changes are up on the [changelog](yeahsoonTM)!